 - Five million Tweets are Tweeted!

 Let’s talk industry.
-Hospitals across the planet must keep track of equipment health, vital signs, patient information, lab results, patient appointments, rosters, salaries, and more.
+Hospitals must keep track of equipment health, vital signs, patient information, lab results, patient appointments, rosters, salaries, and more.
 Retail companies must track how many clothes they produce, ship, sell, refund, etc.

 In construction, people must order parts to specification, store designs, manage project timelines, analyze engineering projects, and manage budgets!